 If mountain biking isn’t the first thing to pop into your head at the mention of indoor training, you’re probably not alone.
 After all, up until recently it’s almost exclusively been the domain of road cyclists and triathletes looking to get the miles in and maintain a structured training plan over the winter period.

-However, that’s all changing with the wide range of MTB-compatible smart trainers and riding software now available, where indoor riding has become a way for mountain bikers to supplement their weekly time on the trails.
+However, that’s all changing with the wide range of MTB-compatible smart trainers and indoor cycling apps now available, where indoor cycling has become a way for mountain bikers to supplement their weekly time on the trails.

-Let’s take a look at some of the ways that indoor trainers and apps like Zwift can enhance your mountain biking and help make you a stronger rider on your favourite trails.
+Let’s take a look at some of the ways that indoor trainers and apps like Zwift can enhance your mountain biking and help make you an all-round stronger rider

 Improved pedalling force

-Having an efficient pedal stroke and being able to ride smoothly at lower cadences are key abilities for mountain bikers.
-Steep terrain and loose conditions mean you have to maintain traction with a circular, consistent pedal stroke, all while laying down plenty of power to keep moving forwards.
+Having an efficient pedal stroke and being able to ride smoothly at lower cadences are key skills for mountain bikers.
+Steep terrain and loose conditions mean you have to maintain traction with a circular, consistent pedal stroke, all while laying down plenty of power to keep moving.

 By creating custom workouts within Zwift you can take advantage of the high levels of resistance modern-day smart trainers can produce.
 It’s very quick and easy to create specific training conditions that closely mimic the demands of a challenging climb or tricky section of trail.